jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 ### **CROSS-GAP 3: No Thermal Imaging Continuity**

 **Issue:** Thermal imaging (if used) is captured in Install, but no follow-up thermal imaging in Pull to show before-after.
+THIS IS CORRECT, only on install

 **Insurance Impact:** Cannot prove hidden moisture is gone (thermal imaging carries significant weight with adjusters).